- Diversity, Equity, and Inclusion

 - Any required Math course

-- Any course to be used as: a Technical Elective; or an elective in the External Specialization. *
+- Any course to be used as a Technical Elective or an External Specialization course. *

 - At least one meeting with the advisor during the semester.

 Failure to meet any of these criteria could result in an academic warning or separation from the Major.

 * Students in the major are required to retake any required CS or Math courses that result in a final grade below a C-.
 Elective courses that result in a final grade below a C- may not be used as Math, Technical electives, or External Specialization courses, however, they may be used to fulfill other requirements if allowed (such as your college's distribution requirements).

 Here are the rules about taking a course S/U when a letter grade is also an option:

 - Student must have completed at least one full semester of study at Cornell;

 - No more than 15 S/U optional credits will count toward a student's degree requirements.

 - The S/U option can only be used for liberal studies distribution, advisor-approved electives, or major-approved electives.